Thermodynamic and transport properties of hot asymmetric nuclear matter within a chiral SU(3) model: Transport Coefficients

 As can be seen in the expressions for the transport coefficients, the relaxation time, $\tau_i$ given by equation (\ref{relax_time}), is energy dependent, which depends on the integration variable ${\bf p}^*_i$.
-For the system of nucleons as in the present study, we make a further assumption and replace the momentum dependent relaxation time, $\tau_i$, by a medium dependent mean value, which is then taken outside of the integral \cite{Gavin_NPA435_1985_826}.
+For the system of nucleons as in the present study, we make a further assumption and replace the momentum-dependent relaxation time, $\tau_i$, by a medium-dependent mean value, which is then taken outside of the integral \cite{Gavin_NPA435_1985_826}.
 For a system of particles with very different relaxation times, e.g. for nucleons and pions, however, such an assumption would not have been a valid assumption.
-In the dilute gas approximation, the relaxation time is same as the collision time \cite{Prakash_Phys_Rep_227_321_1993}.
-In the present work, the temperature and density dependent relaxation time of the nucleon, assumed to be same as its collision time, is calculated from its average velocity, $\langle v_i \rangle$ and the mean free path, $\lambda_i=1/(\rho_i \sigma_{NN})$, where $\rho_i$ is the density of the $i$-th nucleon, and, $\sigma_{NN}$ is the total Nucleon-Nucleon cross-section, taken to be 40 mb \cite{Danielewicz_PLB_146_168_1984,Itakura_PRD77_014014_2008} in the present work.
-The medium dependent relaxation time is computed using
+In the dilute gas approximation, the relaxation time is the same as the collision time \cite{Prakash_Phys_Rep_227_321_1993}.
+In the present work, the temperature- and density-dependent relaxation time of the $i$-th nucleon ($i$=p,n), assumed to be same as its collision time, is calculated from its average velocity, $\langle v_i \rangle$ and the mean free path, $\lambda_i$ using